-Not surprisingly, the distribution of the limited English proficiency population that speaks Spanish is closely correlated with the census tracts that have a high Mexican and El Salvadorian populations.
+The distribution of the limited English proficiency population that speaks Spanish is closely correlated with the census tracts that have a high Mexican and El Salvadorian populations.
 The populations are primarily in the census tracts along the outside of the city, especially in the north R/ECAP tract near the airport.
-HUD Map 4 - LEP, Spanish